ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <ul>
 <li>One can think as VQC's as trainable quantum circuits.
-Different problems will require different gate and parameter structure.</li>
+Different problems will require different gates and parameter structure.</li>
 <li>In order to train the variational parameters, we will measure the output of the circuit, sent it to a cost function (which is problem-dependant) and perform an optimisation step (like stochastic gradient descent) to update the parameters.
 We can repeat this process until we get a set of parameters that make the circuit output the desired solution.
     <p align="center">
     <img width="450" height="200" class="center" src="./images/vqc.jpg" />